-All registrants abide by the rules of the applicable legislative chamber.
+All registrants must abide by the rules of the applicable legislative chamber, which includes the following.
 Registrants shall not act as an agent in the prosecution of claims, become engaged or assist, direct or indirectly, in any lobbying, promotion, advertising, or public activity intended to influence legislation or any other action of the Legislature, nor any matter before any independent agency, or any department or instrumentality of the Governor’s office.

-- Avoid conflict of interest, real or perceived
+- Avoid conflicts of interest, real or perceived

 - Remain free of associations and activities that may compromise integrity or damage credibility